OtherRealms/Shot-Manager-Guide/index.rst

 .. image:: PrimarySwitch.JPG

-The Primary-Switch can be used in combination with Primary Layers (see :ref:`View Layers<view-layers>`).
+The Primary-Switch can be used in combination with Primary Layers (see :ref:`Properties`).
 If a Shot has a Primary Layer, the input render layer will be set automatically to the shot's Primary Layer.
 This approach is intended for simple node graphs where the Primary Layer is to be the main output.

  Note, this will not guarantee that the Primary Layer will be enabled for render.
 For that, use Primary Enabled option in Unpinned Defaults or ensure the layer is pinned in the Shot's View Layer settings.

 Generators
 ----------
 .. image:: GeneratorNodes.JPG

 When using Generator Nodes, file outputs can be organised in pass groups, each with their own file path and file format.
 Filter Render Layers and Render Passes using exclusion/inclusion keywords separated by commas.
 A generator chain should end at a socket on the Shot Output Node.

 Only Shot Manager nodes with a Bright Green Generator socket should be connected.
 The node graph is the same across each Shot, however Generator Sockets can be disabled per shot on the Shot Output Node.
 Generator chains can be split at any node by adding more sockets.

 .. image:: Filters.JPG